 - View the CPT Application Checklist, which outlines the procedure and requirements.

 - Complete and submit a CPT Application in ISSAlink.
-This includes uploading a copy of your employment offer letter.
+This includes uploading a copy of your employment confirmation documentation.

 - Ensure your academic advisor completes and submits the CPT Advisor Recommendation that will be emailed from ISSA.

 - There is no application fee for CPT; however, please note that regular tuition rates apply for the associated courses.

 - Current ISSA processing time is 5 to 8 business days.